 What is a Working Agreement?

-A Working Agreement is a short set of guidelines created by the Team, for the Team, that establishes what the expectations of the Team are for one another.
-A well-written Agreement should help establish, as well as reinforce, a clear, shared understanding between all Team members about what they acknowledge is good behaviour and communication.
-It is usually referred to as a single “Working Agreement”, but in reality, it’s comprised of many individual agreements for each topic or issue.
+A Working Agreement is a short set of guidelines created by the Scrum Team, that establishes what the expectations of the team members are for one another.
+A well-written Agreement should help establish and reinforce a clear, shared understanding about what team members agree is good behaviour and communication.

-Characteristics of an Effective Working Agreement
+Characteristics of an Effective Scrum Team Working Agreement

-- Public and Visible – preferably written in a large font and posted in a prominent space
+- Public and Visible – preferably written in a large font and posted in a prominent space (perhaps where Daily Stand-up takes place)

 - Collaborative – created by all, not imposed by others